Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable4.md

 ## Look & feel

-The first thing we did was talk about what the logo was going to look like since we chose to work on the aesthetics first.
-The logo we chose ended up having a white font color so with that in mind we chose black as a background color for the main window.
+Initially, we commenced our design process by deliberating on the logo's appearance, considering the visual appeal as a priority.
+Upon finalizing the logo, which prominently featured white font, we opted to compliment it with a black background color for the main window.
+This deliberate color choice was made with an intention to enhance the logo's visibility and lend a sleek, modern aesthetic to the overall design.

 ![logo](https://user-images.githubusercontent.com/90239263/227803445-bf05812f-e666-408a-a5a0-11b12f1628ac.png)

-After we figured out the color scheme we decided on a central layout for the inputs and buttons, everything is put over one another in the center column of the user interface.
+Once the color scheme was finalized, we proceeded to design a cohesive layout for the user interface.
+We opted for a centralized layout that positioned all the inputs and buttons over each other in the center column.
+This approach not only creates a clean and organized appearance, but also ensures easy accessibility and user-friendliness.

 ![userface layout](https://cdn.discordapp.com/attachments/1073663644589633536/1089779829446033438/Screen_Shot_2023-03-26_at_22.15.34_PM.png)

-In the end we decided to go with two buttons for our interface.
-The login button would take the data recorded from the keyboard and put it in a list with the times they were pushed and put it in a variable.
-While the other button clears the text box for another phrase to be typed and recorded.
+Ultimately, we concluded that a two-button interface would be ideal for our software.
+The login button functioned by capturing the user's keyboard input, recording the timing of each keystroke, and compiling the data into a list that was then assigned to a variable.
+On the other hand, the second button was responsible for clearing the text box, allowing for a new phrase to be entered and recorded.

 ![textbox and buttons](https://cdn.discordapp.com/attachments/1073663644589633536/1089779423466762291/Screen_Shot_2023-03-26_at_22.10.03_PM.png)